fieldtrip/website/faq/plotting/figure_export.md

     - /faq/figure_export/
 ---

-# What is a good way to save images for later processing in other software?

 Here are some tips from various users/developers:

 - Save in `.eps` format, these can be easily edited in Adobe Illustrator etc.